Alder Grove Restoration

 The information used to create the signs was captured by Gabi Esparza through interviews and interactions with community members, authors, and historians from July 2018 – January 2019.
 View the full list of RESOURCES HERE.

-Thanks to wonderful volunteers, and our partnership with the Woodland Park Zoo, SHADOW Lake Nature Preserve’ ponds are monitored for amphibians.
+SHADOW is partner with Woodland Park Zoo’s (WPZ) Amphibian Monitorin Program.
 Monitoring takes place in our freshwater ponds and includes presence of egg masses, juveniles, and adults.
-Over the past three years of monitoring, volunteers have observed the Pacific Chorus Frog, Long-Toed Salamander, and the Red-Legged Frog just to mention a few!
+Over the past three years of monitoring, WPZ volunteers have observed the Pacific Chorus Frog, Long-Toed Salamander, and the Red-Legged Frog.
+Learn more about the WPZ Amphibian Monitoring.

 Monitoring Water Quality on Shadow Lake

 The Nature Preserve borders the western shore of Shadow Lake and it is central to the health of this area!
 Staff and volunteers work with the King County Small Lakes Monitoring Program to collect data on the status of the lake throughout the year.
 The data collected provides information about the dissolved oxygen levels, nutrient levels, turbidity, and temperature of the lake water.